-The welfare fund shall be stored by:\\\\\

-IV.
-AGROINPUT FUND

-Each member shall contribute \\\\\\UGX towards agro-input fund per week

-Members are allowed to make up for days missed in the subsequent meetings.

-Record of members' agro- input fund shall be kept in the agro input fund ledger.

-Agro-input fund shall NOT be given out as loan.
+Categories where welfare funds can be reimbursed: The welfare fund shall be stored by: IV.
+AGROINPUT FUND Each member shall contributeUGX towards agro-input fund per week Members are allowed to make up for days missed in the subsequent meetings.
+Record of members agro- input fund shall be kept in the agro input fund ledger.
+Agro-input fund shall NOT be given ou as loan.
 XI.
-FINES

-The following table lists the fines that will be charged.

-Offence Amount

-Failure to attend a meeting

-Late to a meeting (Afterminutes from the agreed time of the meeting)
+FINES The following table lists the fines that will be charged.
+Offence Amount Failure to attend a meeting Late to a meeting (Afterminutes from the agreed time of the meeting)

-Not remembering Group rules

-Forgetting key

 Chatting through the proceedings

 Showing disrespect to a fellow member

 Not remembering decisions or balances from the preceding meeting

 Failure of a member of the Management Committee to perform their duties

+(other)

+(other)

 (other)